Breast Reduction in Minneapolis, MN

 As with every surgery, there will be scarring.
 Plastic surgeons like Dr. Landis use the most advanced techniques to minimize the amount of scarring possible including meticulous scar management.
 Over time the breast reduction scars do fade quite a bit and are very well camouflaged in all clothing.
 Most patients consider the easily hidden scars an excellent trade-off for the vast improvement in their quality of life.

 The breast reduction surgery takes between two and two and a half hours to perform.
 Most of the time, you will be asleep under general anesthesia, but some patients do prefer conscious sedation for this procedure.
 There is no need to stay overnight, as most breast reductions are performed on an outpatient basis.
 You will be able to go home as soon as you recover from the anesthesia and feel ready.

 During the surgery, the nipple remains attached by the underlying blood vessels, nerves, and ducts so that you have the best chance of retaining function and sensation.
 The nipples are never entirely removed during the procedure.
 However, about 10-20% of patients do have some changes to nipple sensation.

 If you`re in the Minneapolis/St. Paul area and have any questions about a procedure or wish to schedule a consultation on a procedure with Dr. Landis, please contact our office.REQUEST A CONSULTATION

 Breast Reduction Postoperative Care

-Following all of the postoperative care instructions is essential.
+Following all of the postoperative care instructions is essential to having the best and safest breast reduction recovery process.
 Every patient is unique, but you can expect the following: